supareno/chess-bot/README.md

 A Java-based chess bot featuring a graphical user interface (GUI) and basic AI.
 Play chess against the computer, with support for standard chess rules.
+This project is built by Frederic Cuillandre as a personal project to explore chess game development with AI in Java.

 ## Features